marianarmorgado/Statistics1_Exercises/README.md

 In scripts you can find the coding solutions.

-In outputs you can find several plots.
+In outputs you can find the plots.